Sheikh Bedreddin: Impact

-The revolt of 1416 marked a turning point in the toleration of non-Muslims by the Ottoman state.
-By crushing the rebellion aggressively and stigmatizing those who revolted, the state condemned popular discontent as illegitimate and further defined its position of opposition to religious nonconformists.
-After the revolt, Turco-Muslim presence in the Balkans became equivalent to an Ottoman presence.
-Bedreddin's rebellion made it clear to Ottoman statesmen that religious dissidence could pose a serious threat to their administrative structure, and in the years that followed, Murad II, Mehmed's successor, took steps to ensure that Islam was further established as the state's religion.
-For example, Murad expanded the Janissaries in the wake of the Bedreddin revolt to increase Ottoman military power, but also to create a steady flow of Christians being converted to Islam.

 Sects of Bedreddin's followers continued to survive long after his death.
 His teachings remained influential, and his sectarians were considered a threat until the late sixteenth century.
-Known as the Simavnis or the Bedreddinlus, a sect of his followers in Dobrudja and Deliorman continued to survive for hundreds of years after his execution.
+Known as the Simavnis or the Bedreddinlus, a sect of his followers in Dobruja and Deliorman continued to survive for hundreds of years after his execution.
 Unsurprisingly, the Ottoman government viewed this group with great suspicion.
-In the sixteenth century, they were regarded as identical to the Kizilbash, and persecuted along with them.
+In the sixteenth century, they were regarded as identical to the Qizilbash, and persecuted along with them.
 Some of Bedreddin's doctrines also became common among some other mystic sects.
 One such sect was the Bektashi, a dervish order commonly associated with the Janissaries.

 Sheikh Bedreddin continues to be known in Turkey, especially among socialists, communists, and other political leftists.
-In the twentieth century, he was brought back into the spotlight by the communist Turkish writer Nazim Hikmet, who wrote The Epic of Sheikh Bedreddin to voice opposition to the rise of fascism in the 1930s.
-Hikmet's work popularized Bedreddin as a historical champion of socialism and an opponent of fascist tyranny, and his name has remained well known to those on the left of the political spectrum.
+In the twentieth century, he was brought back into the spotlight by the communist Turkish writer Nâzım Hikmet, who wrote The Epic of Sheikh Bedreddin to voice opposition to the rise of fascism in the 1930s.
+Hikmet's work popularized Bedreddin as a historical champion of socialism and an opponent of royal tyranny, and his name has remained well known to those on the left of the political spectrum.
 His bones were exhumed in 1924, but his devotees were so fearful of a backlash against Bedreddin's newfound political significance by the Turkish government that he was not buried until 1961.
 He was finally put to rest near the mausoleum of Mahmud II, in Istanbul.